armin-reichert/pacman/README.md

 .endStateMachine();
 ```

-The processing of all used state machines (game control, Pac-Man, ghosts) can be traced separately.
+The processing of all used state machines can be traced to some logger.
 If a state machine processes an event and does not find a suitable state transition, a runtime exception is thrown.
-This helps in filling gaps in the state machine definitions.
+This is very useful for finding gaps in the state machine definitions because you will get a direct hint what is missing in your control logic.
+Without explicit state machines your program would probably just misbehave but give no information on the why and where.

 Example trace: